claresudbery/clare-wiki-ably/pages/coding/mobile/swift-xcode.md

 - There are many different types of data persistence
     - [This article](https://iosapptemplates.com/blog/ios-development/data-persistence-ios-swift/) has a good description of all the different wys you can store data _locally on a device_.

+### CoreData

-    - I used the CoreData approach for user high scores in [SquareFill](https://github.com/claresudbery/SquareFillXCode) (accessible to Clare only).
+- I used the CoreData approach for saving game state in [SquareFill](https://github.com/claresudbery/SquareFillXCode) (accessible to Clare only).
 - !
+[This useful-ish article](https://iosapptemplates.com/blog/ios-development/data-persistence-ios-swift/) helps you get started
-The above article talks about creating a data model but doesn't say how.
-That's [explained here](https://developer.apple.com/documentation/coredata/creating_a_core_data_model) (basically create a new file and select Data Model as the type).
+    - It talks about creating a data model but doesn't say how.
+        - That's [explained here](https://developer.apple.com/documentation/coredata/creating_a_core_data_model) (basically create a new file and select Data Model as the type).
     - It also talks about using the DataModel tool.
-This is the page that opens up automatically immediately after you create a new data model (you can get back to it by double-clicking on your data model in the file view).
+        - This is the page that opens up automatically immediately after you create a new data model
+        - you can get back to it by double-clicking on your data model in the file view.
         - Use the + button bottom left to add a new entity - this is the equivalent of a data table
             - !
 Be aware that after you have named your entity, the code will behave as though you had created a new class with that name
             - and actually it has, and if you use Ctrl + Cmd + J you'll be able to see the definition
             - but you can't see the class file in your code base.
 This is because it gets created dynamically every time you build.
             - similarly there will be an Extension class which contains all the data attributes - you can see this by doing Ctrl + Cmd + J on an attribute in the code
         - Double-click the entity on the left to rename it
-        - Initially all you have to worry about is adding adding attributes - these will be the fields on your table.
+        - Initially all you have to worry about is adding attributes - these will be the fields on your table.
 Use the + button in the Atribute section to add attributes.
     - It also talks about creating a CoreDataManager class.
         - !
 This won't work without this extra line at the top of the file containing the CoreDataManager class: `import CoreData`
         - Also it has a couple of errors in it